elgentos/LargeConfigProducts/README.md

 `--force true` - force the prewarmer to overwrite existing entries.
 Otherwise the prewarmer will skip product/storecode combinations that already have an entry.

 ## Magento 2.3.X
-Use version 0.4.0 of this module for Magento 2.3.x.

 Magento 2.3.0 includes integrated message queue management using RabbitMQ, this has replaced the renatocason/magento2-module-mq module used for dynamic pre warming of configurable products after saving.

 To use RabbitMQ messaging with this module you will require a RabbitMQ server accessible by Magento.